KirilStrezikozin/BakeMaster-Blender-Addon/docs/README.md

 - Make changes
 - Open Pull Request

-More information regarding Contributions can be viewed in <a href="">Contributing Guidelines</a>.
+More information regarding Contributions can be viewed in <a href="https://bakemaster-blender-addon.readthedocs.io/en/latest/contribute/index.html">Contributing Guidelines</a>.